Debianfanboy/bad-windows/README.md

 ### Well I don't want to do any of those...
 What else is there?

 If you cannot code no worries!
-Make you can say hello on discord at Apolloiscool#7891 I am always willing to meet new Bad Apple fans!
+Maybe you can say hello on discord at Apolloiscool#7891 I am always willing to meet new Bad Apple fans!